-The Directors have pleasure in presenting their report together with the financial statements of the Group and Company for the year ended 20 February 2021.
+The Directors have pleasure in presenting their report together with the financial statements of the Group and Company for the year ended 20 February 2022.

-The Group comprises The North of England Protecting and Indemnity Association Limited ("North") and its subsidiaries, including North of England P&I Designated Activity Company ("North EU"), Sunderland Marine Insurance Company Limited ("SMI"), North Group Services Limited ("NGS"), and the segregated cell within Hydra Insurance Company Limited ("Hydra").
+The Group comprises The North of England Protecting and Indemnity Association Limited ("North" or "the Company") and its subsidiaries, including North of England P&I Designated Activity Company ("North EU"), North Group Services Limited ("NGS"), and the segregated cell within Hydra Insurance Company Limited ("Hydra").